Previous Obesity & Weight Loss

 Body size

-Those who are short and petite are at a higher risk because they have less bone mass to begin with when their renewal rate starts to slow down.
+Short and petite people are at a higher risk because they have less bone mass when their renewal rate starts to slow down.

 Race

 Asian and white women tend to suffer from osteoporosis at higher rates than Black and Hispanic women.
-It’s not clear exactly why, but it’s most likely due to a combination of several factors, including heredity, differences in body size, hormonal status, and overall bone density.
+It’s not clear exactly why, but it’s most likely due to several factors, including heredity, differences in body size, hormonal status, and overall bone density.

 Hormones

-Since estrogen has a protective effect on bones, the decrease in estrogen during menopause can weaken bones.
+Since estrogen has a protective effect on bones, decreasing estrogen during menopause can weaken bones.
 This is one of the reasons why women suffer from osteoporosis at higher rates than men.

 Medical conditions